 ENTs and Allergy Clinics located in Salt Lake City, UT; Murray, UT; Tooele, UT; Draper, UT; & West Jordan, UT

 Acid reflux is a common condition that doesn’t pose a serious concern until it turns into a frequent problem or causes a vocal cord disorder.
-The exceptional team at ENT Specialists in Salt Lake City, Murray, Draper, Tooele, and West Jordan, Utah, treats acid reflux and its more serious forms, gastroesophageal reflux disease and laryngopharyngeal reflux disease.
+The exceptional team at ENT Specialists in Salt Lake City, Murray, Draper & Tooele, Utah, treats acid reflux and its more serious forms, gastroesophageal reflux disease and laryngopharyngeal reflux disease.
 They also specialize in personalized care for vocal cord disorders caused by acid reflux.
 If you have questions about acid reflux or you’d like to schedule an appointment, call one of the offices or use the online booking feature.

 Acid Reflux Q & A